QED-DeveloperPortal/DevPortal-AI-Kit/README.md

 To get started:

-First clone this repo
+First clone this repo with
 ```console
 git clone https://github.com/qed-developerportal/devportal-ai-kit.git
 cd devportal-ai-kit
 ```

-Open this repo in VS Code
+Open this repo in VS Code with
 ```console
 code .
 ```

-Install Ollama (see https://github.com/ollama/ollama?tab=readme-ov-file for different ways to do this)
+Install Ollama (see https://github.com/ollama/ollama?tab=readme-ov-file for different ways to do this).

-Open a new terminal window
+Open a new terminal window.

 Type the following to download and run the llama3.1:latest model
 ```console